UPPMAX/uppmax_intro_python/docs/morning_session/using_the_python_interpreter.md

     If two-thirds of the learners are back, call back all learners.

+    > Breaks are always on the scheduled time.
+You will be reminded in that chat

+    Breaks are important.

+    > Take that break, either in the main room or in your breakout room.
+The breakout rooms will not be closed

+    Do not disrupt the flow (even more) by closing the breakout rooms.

     > In the main room, random learners will be asked questions
     > regarding those exercises.
     > Say the answer you agreed upon as a group (i.e. not your personal answer!)